aselshall/rm/hw/proposal-hw.md

 ### Learning objectives
 Research methods are not just for academic purposes, but they are useful skills for your future as an engineer.
 Even if you are not particularly interested in research, by completing this proposal assignment, you will develop transferable skills for your engineering career.
-- Critical thinking: Cultivate a mindset of inquiry and evaluation, which helps you come up with new ideas in engineering
+  1. Critical thinking: Cultivate a mindset of inquiry and evaluation, which helps you come up with new ideas in engineering
-- Problem-solving: Learn structured approaches to identify, analyze, and solve problems, a key skill in any engineering job
+  2. Problem-solving: Learn structured approaches to identify, analyze, and solve problems, a key skill in any engineering job
-- Staying updated with industry trends: Gain the ability to access new technologies, materials, and methods through research findings
+  3. Staying updated: Gain the ability to access new technologies, materials, and methods through research findings
-- Data analysis and interpretation: Improve ability to identify, collect and make sense of data
+  4. Data analysis and interpretation: Improve ability to identify, collect and make sense of data
-- Project management: Develop project management skills such as setting objectives, creating timelines, and managing uncertainies
+  5. Project management: Develop project management skills such as setting objectives, creating timelines, and managing uncertainies
-- Communication skills: Improve ability to write proposals, reports, and present technical information clearly
+  6. Communication skills: Improve ability to write proposals, reports, and present technical information clearly

 ### Assignment overview
 Given the [course learning objectives](https://aselshall.github.io/rm/#course-learning-objectives), your research proposal should demonstrate your ability to: